 Define a set of criteria for measuring performance.
 This should include identifying all the competitors relevant to your business goals and defining clear objectives for the project.

-Startups, aware of how popular SaaS products are because business advantages of SaaS, might want to build theirs.
-So the competition is high.
-Determine how your competition is positioned against the competition.
 Analyze their products.
-Make sure to understand what they're selling, who they're targeting, and how they're different from your company's product offering.
-This will give you insights on what to offer customers and where to focus your design.
+Make sure to understand what they're selling, who they're targeting, and how they're different from what your company's product is offering.
+This will give you insights on what to provide customers with and where to focus your design.

-You may have a similar product, but it could be made better by adding features they don't have or taking out features they do.
+You may have a similar product, but it could be made better by adding features they don't have or taking out unsuccessful ones.
 For example, if you're creating a website, review your competitors' websites for any unique features that might not be present on your site.
-This includes anything from an interactive widget, SaaS UX navigation, something visually appealing on the homepage, or a new layout that we may want to implement.
+This includes anything from an interactive widget, SaaS UX navigation, something visually appealing on the homepage, or a new layout we may want to implement.

 Step 3 Evaluate the competition

 The next step is figuring out what other companies are doing well and where they are failing.
 To do that, check their user reviews, assess their overall tone and design crux points, test their customer service, review their user journey, etc.

 After that, evaluate their strengths and weaknesses against your own so that you clearly understand your position in relation to them, both from an objective standpoint and from the perspective of the customer or end-user.
 Use the flaws of your competition to positively stand out from the crowd.

 The SWOT analysis is a simple competitive analysis matrix.
 You can use it to determine your and your competitors' internal - strengths (S), weaknesses (W), and external factors - opportunities (O), and threats (T).